- Dawn greeted in a quiet car on a winter's early morning

 A record of travel, including the sounds of trains

-a TASCAM DR-07X to record the audio, capturing the sound of the train crossing the bridge, the vibrations from the train passing through the rail joints, and the conductor's occasional announcements.
+It captures the sounds of the train crossing the bridge, the vibrations as it passes over the rail joints, and even the occasional announcements from the conductor.

-The footage also includes the slight rustling of clothing and the sounds of movement as I changed positions during filming.
+Additionally, the video includes slight rustling sounds of clothing and movement from when I shifted my position during filming.
 I

-chose not to erase these sounds, instead preserving the "feeling of being there."
+deliberately chose not to remove these sounds, in order to preserve the feeling of being present at the scene.

 Exclusive footage shared only with blog readers

-am posting it here because I want to share the atmosphere of the day with only those who read my blog.
+I'm posting it here because I wanted to share the atmosphere of that day with only those who read my blog.

-The scenery that appears for just a few minutes while traveling.
+The scenery that appears for just a few minutes during the journey.

 ▼Video information

-Content : Recording the sunrise over the Seto Inland Sea while passing through the Seto Ohashi Bridge
+Content: A record of the sunrise over the Seto Inland Sea while crossing the Seto Ohashi Bridge.

-Photo location : Inside the Sunrise Seto sleeper express train
+Location of photo: Inside the Sunrise Seto sleeper train

 comment